wacncontent/CustomizeTool/output/articles/virtual-machines/virtual-machines-base-configuration-test-environment-resource-manager.md

 3. Configure APP1.
 4. Configure CLIENT1.

-If you do not already have an Azure account, you can sign up for a free trial at [Try Azure](http://azure.microsoft.com/pricing/free-trial/).
+If you do not already have an Azure account, you can sign up for a trial at [Try Azure](/pricing/1rmb-trial/).
 If you have an MSDN Subscription, see [Azure benefit for MSDN subscribers](http://azure.microsoft.com/pricing/member-offers/msdn-benefits-details/).

 > [AZURE.NOTE] Virtual machines in Azure incur an ongoing monetary cost when they are running.
-This cost is billed against your free trial, MSDN subscription, or paid subscription.
-For more information about the costs of running Azure virtual machines, see [Virtual Machines Pricing Details](http://azure.microsoft.com/pricing/details/virtual-machines/) and [Azure Pricing Calculator](http://azure.microsoft.com/pricing/calculator/).
+This cost is billed against your trial, MSDN subscription, or paid subscription.
+For more information about the costs of running Azure virtual machines, see [Virtual Machines Pricing Details](/home/features/virtual-machines/#price) and [Azure Pricing Calculator](http://azure.microsoft.com/pricing/calculator/).
 To keep costs down, see [Minimizing the costs of test environment virtual machines in Azure](#costs).

 ## Phase 1: Create the virtual network

-First, if needed, use the instructions in [How to install and configure Azure PowerShell](../install-configure-powershell.md) to install Azure PowerShell on your local computer.
+First, if needed, use the instructions in [How to install and configure Azure PowerShell](/documentation/articles/install-configure-powershell) to install Azure PowerShell on your local computer.
 Open an Azure PowerShell prompt.

 > [AZURE.NOTE] This article contains commands for versions of Azure PowerShell up to *but not including* versions 1.0.0 and later.
 You can check your version of Azure PowerShell with the **Get-Module azure | format-table version** command.
 The Azure PowerShell command blocks in this article are in the process of being tested and updated to support the new cmdlets in Azure PowerShell versions 1.0.0 and later.
 Thank you for your patience.